Hepatitis A: Replication cycle

 Within the liver hepatocytes, the RNA genome is released from the protein coat and is translated by the cell's own ribosomes.
 Unlike other picornaviruses, this virus requires an intact eukaryotic initiation factor 4G (eIF4G) for the initiation of translation.
 The requirement for this factor results in an inability to shut down host protein synthesis, unlike other picornaviruses.
 The virus must then inefficiently compete for the cellular translational machinery, which may explain its poor growth in cell culture.
-Presumably for this reason, the virus has strategically adopted a naturally highly deoptimized codon usage with respect to that of its cellular host.
-Precisely how this strategy works is not quite clear yet.
+Aragonès et al. (2010) theorize that the virus has evolved a naturally highly deoptimized codon usage with respect to that of its cellular host in order to negatively influence viral protein translation kinetics and allow time for capsid proteins to fold optimally.

 No apparent virus-mediated cytotoxicity occurs, presumably because of the virus' own requirement for an intact eIF4G, and liver pathology is likely immune-mediated.

 Transmission

-The virus spreads by the fecal–oral route, and infections often occur in conditions of poor sanitation and overcrowding.
+The virus primarily spreads by the fecal–oral route, and infections often occur in conditions of poor sanitation and overcrowding.
 Hepatitis A can be transmitted by the parenteral route, but very rarely by blood and blood products.
 Food-borne outbreaks are common, and ingestion of shellfish cultivated in polluted water is associated with a high risk of infection.
+HAV can also be spread through sexual contact, specifically oro–anal and digital–rectal sexual acts.
+Humans are the only natural reservoir and disease vector of the HAV virus; no known insect or other animal vectors can transmit the virus.
+A chronic HAV state has not been reported.

 About 40% of all acute viral hepatitis is caused by HAV.
 Infected individuals are infectious prior to onset of symptoms, roughly 10 days following infection.
 The virus is resistant to detergent, acid (pH 1), solvents (e.g., ether, chloroform), drying, and temperatures up to 60 °C. It can survive for months in fresh and salt water.
-Common-source (e.g., water, restaurant) outbreaks are typical.
+Common-source (e.g., water, food) outbreaks are typical.
 Infection is common in children in developing countries, reaching 100% incidence, but following infection, lifelong immunity results.
 HAV can be inactivated by chlorine treatment (drinking water), formalin (0.35%, 37 °C, 72 hours), peracetic acid (2%, 4 hours), beta-propiolactone (0.25%, 1 hour), and UV radiation (2 μW/cm2/min).
-HAV can also be spread sexual contact specifically oroanal sexual acts.

 In developing countries, and in regions with poor hygiene standards, the rates of infection with this virus are high and the illness is usually contracted in early childhood.
 As incomes rise and access to clean water increases, the incidence of HAV decreases.
 In developed countries, though, the infection is contracted primarily by susceptible young adults, most of whom are infected with the virus during trips to countries with a high incidence of the disease or through contact with infectious persons.

-Humans are the only natural reservoir of the virus.
-No known insect or other animal vectors can transmit the virus.
-A chronic HAV state has not been reported.
+Hepatitis A outbreaks with sustained person-to-person transmission are becoming increasingly common in developed urban centers, largely due to a lack of accessible toilets and handwashing facilities for homeless people.